momotori01/EARTH-DEFENSE-FORCE-6-VR-MOD/README.md

 Radar, armour and weapon boxes sit together, smaller, at the bottom-right of your view.
 Hold the left controller beside your head with the stick **DOWN** for 3 s to move them: view corner → inside of the right wrist → inside of the left wrist.
 Subtitles and messages stay in front of you. `[Render] UiCluster=0` in `EDF6VR.ini` restores the full-size HUD.

 ### 8-player co-op
-Press **F2** on the room menu to switch 8-player rooms on or off (shown at the bottom left).
+Press **F2**, or click the left stick, on the menu screen **outside a room** to switch 8-player rooms on or off (shown at the bottom left).
+A room keeps the setting it was made with.
-- Hosting with it **ON**: only players who have the 8P mod can join your room.
+- It only applies when you host.
+Hosting with it **ON**, only players who have the 8P mod can join your room; with it **OFF** you make an ordinary room and play with anyone.
-- As a guest the setting doesn't matter.
+- As a guest the setting doesn't matter: you can find and join both kinds of room.
 - Up to 4 players nothing changes.
-From the 5th player on, the number of enemies grows with each extra player; enemy stats are capped at the 5-player level.
+From the 5th on there are more enemies (x1.2, x1.4, x1.6, x1.8 for 5 to 8 players), and their durability, damage and speed stay exactly as they are with four.
+- Everyone in an 8-player room -- host and guests -- needs EDF6MultiSlot 1.2.6 or later.

+### Matching armour
+In a room, press **F4** or click the left stick to turn armour matching on or off (shown at the bottom left).
+It is for playing alongside a beginner, or on a class you rarely use, without being far behind in health.
+- Your armour is raised to the lowest of the others in the room: the lowest of your own class if anyone else is on it, otherwise the lowest in the room.
+It only ever raises, never lowers.
+- Anyone within 300 of you is skipped and the next one up is taken, so two beginners cannot hold each other down.
+In a room of 3000 / 2000 / 300 / 200, both the 300 and the 200 copy 2000.
+- Each class has a ceiling: Ranger 4000, Wing Diver 2500, Air Raider 3000, Fencer 4000.
+At the ceiling the display reads `copy armor :2500(Max)`.
+- Nothing is written to your save.
+Turning it off, or leaving the room, puts it back.
+The member list always shows everyone's real armour -- the raise applies inside the mission -- so check the number at the bottom left to see it working.
+- The 300 and the ceilings can be changed under `[CopyArmor]` in `EDF6MultiSlot.ini`.
+- **F4** is also this mod's frame-dump key, but only while `[Diagnostics] DevKeys=1` in `EDF6VR.ini`, which ships off.
+If you turn that on, change one of them.

 More settings are described in `Mods/Plugins/EDF6VR.ini` (created on first start; the defaults are in `EDF6VR/EDF6VR.defaults.ini`), `README_EDF6VR.txt` and `README_EDF6MultiSlot.txt`.